Frequently Asked Questions

 composition of music.
 In engineering, a creative project might include the creation

-of a model of a machine.
+of new software or technology.
 There are many ways to think about these terms.

 Here are some examples of creative and scholarly projects: